gebeer/FieldtypeImageReference/README.md

 ### Features
 * Images can be loaded from a folder inside site/templates/
-* Images can be loaded from other pages
+* Images can be loaded from other pages defined as image source
 * Images can be organized into categories.
 Child pages of the main 'image source page' serve as categories
+* Images can be loaded from any page on the site
 * From the API side, images can be manipulated like native ProcessWire images (resizing, cropping etc.), even the images from a folder
 * Image thumbnails are optionally loaded into inputfield by ajax on demand
 * Markup of SVG images can be rendered inline with `echo $image->svgcontent`